archway-network/archway-docs/docs/overview/glossary.md

 ## Gravity Bridge

-[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a bidirectional bridge to Ethereum and eventually other Ethereum Virtual Machine (EVM)-based chains
+[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a bidirectional bridge to Ethereum and eventually other Ethereum Virtual Machine (EVM)-based chains.

 Archway will provide a native Gravity Bridge integration so developers can pull Ethereum assets such as ERC-20s and ERC-721s into their dApps and bring their own assets to Ethereum.